How to make a website using WordPress (Part – 2)

 Hi guys this is our second tutorial in the series.
-In first tutorial, we learnt about How to setup a server and host a website on locally on our computer.
+In the first tutorial, we learned about How to set up a server and host a website locally on our computer.

-In this tutorial, I’ll be introducing you about the basic features of wordpress.
-We’ll walk through the basic customizations of a website and then start working on specific websites in next tutorial.
+In this tutorial, I’ll be introducing you to the basic features of WordPress.
+We’ll walk through the basic customizations of a website and then start working on specific websites in the next tutorial.

-First of all start by entering the url “localhost/wordpress” (or “localhost/your-site-name”).
+First of all start by entering the URL “localhost/WordPress” (or “localhost/your-site-name”).
 Here you’ll see a screen similar to this.
-Click on dashboard or enter the url “localhost/wordpress/wp-admin”
+Click on the dashboard or enter the URL “localhost/WordPress/wp-admin”

 The name of my site is “demo”, you might use a different name.
-Also I’m using port no. 1234 but it might be different in your case.
-Therefore,whenever you use the url as “localhost:1234” in the screenshots, replace “1234” by your apache’s port number.
+Also, I’m using port no. 1234 but it might be different in your case.
+Therefore,whenever you use the URL as “localhost:1234” in the screenshots, replace “1234” with your apache’s port number.

 Now you’ll get the following screen.

 The above screen can have more options in the left-hand toolbar depending on the theme and plugin that you’re using.